wpmetabox/docsv2/show-featured-restaurants-mb-views.md

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';
 import 'react-lite-youtube-embed/dist/LiteYouTubeEmbed.css';

-In this practice, we’re going to display the featured restaurants using Meta Box only with the help of MB Views.
+In this practice, we’re going to display the featured restaurants using **Meta Box** only with the help of **MB Views**.
 Let’s see how to do it.

 This is a section on homepage that I created as an example to show the featured restaurants: